BedirMirac/bankApp/README.md

 Thank you for using this application.
 I hope it has been helpful to you financially! :)
 # Files and Functions in the Application:

-bank_balance.py: Contains the code for creating and storing a database of the money in the bank's vault, as well as for handling operations related to the balances in other bank vaults.
+bank_balance.py : Contains the code for creating and storing a database of the money in the bank's vault, as well as for handling operations related to the balances in other bank vaults.

-choosemoney: Contains the code necessary for selecting the currency and making sure the code works according to the selected currency. doviz.py: Contains the code for retrieving exchange rates between currencies from the internet. faiz.py: Contains the code for calculating interest operations. kumar.py: Contains the code for games of chance. lang.py: Contains the code for changing languages. library.py: Contains the dictionary-like structure needed to display translations in the language selected after changing it. main.py: Contains the functions for user login, user registration, money transactions, and running all functions, including checks beyond their internal controls.
+choosemoney : Contains the code necessary for selecting the currency and making sure the code works according to the selected currency.

+doviz.py : Contains the code for retrieving exchange rates between currencies from the internet.

+faiz.py : Contains the code for calculating interest operations.

+kumar.py : Contains the code for games of chance.

+lang.py : Contains the code for changing languages.

+library.py : Contains the dictionary-like structure needed to display translations in the language selected after changing it.

+main.py : Contains the functions for user login, user registration, money transactions, and running all functions, including checks beyond their internal controls.

-money_transfer: Contains the code for money transfer operations, allowing transfers even between your own accounts.
-The current exchange rate will be calculated and reflected accordingly. user.py: Contains the functions needed for operations such as registration, login, account creation, and more.
+money_transfer : Contains the code for money transfer operations, allowing transfers even between your own accounts.
+The current exchange rate will be calculated and reflected accordingly.

+user.py : Contains the functions needed for operations such as registration, login, account creation, and more.

 # German: